 Preparing Arizona students for college, career and life

-Arizona education standards have long been adopted by the Arizona Board of Education to ensure every child in our great state has the skills to move through our school system.
+Arizona education standards have long been adopted by the Arizona State Board of Education to ensure every child in our great state has the skills to move through our school system.

-These new standards, Arizona’s College and Career Ready Standards, were adopted in 2010 after extensive public comment and public meetings by the Board of Education.
+These new standards, Arizona’s College and Career Ready Standards, were adopted in 2010 after extensive public comment and public meetings by the Arizona State Board of Education.
 Schools began implementing the standards during the 2013 school year.

 “Simply put, ‘College and career readiness’ is the umbrella under which many education and workforce policies, programs and initiatives thrive.”
 (Achieve, Inc., 2012)